in

 Diabetes raises the risk of some heart and blood vessel issues.
 These include excessive blood pressure, heart attack, stroke, coronary artery disease with chest discomfort (angina), and arterial constriction (atherosclerosis).

-• Complications of skin and mouth:
+• Complications of the skin and mouth:

 Your susceptibility to skin and mouth complications may increase if you have diabetes.
 Fungal and bacterial infections are among them.
 It’s also more probable to have gum disease and dry mouth.